Your Starter Emergency Fund

 Find awesome ideas for how to fund your starter emergency fund in the next section!

-How Can You Build Your Starter Emergency Fund?
+How Can You Build Your Starter Emergency Fund as Quickly as Possible?

 There are two main ways you can build your starter emergency fund, and I recommend that you use both of them. 🙂